 Boston, MA 02108-3693

-It is the applicant’s responsibility to ensure that all materials are received at AMS Headquarters by the closing date; applicants are encouraged to check with AMS in early March if they have not received written notification regarding the status of their application package.
+It is the applicant’s responsibility to ensure that all materials are postmarked by 2 February 2018; applicants are encouraged to check with AMS in early March if they have not received written notification regarding the status of their application package.

 The application includes specific guidelines; if you have further questions, contact AMS Development and Student Program Manager Donna Fernandez ( 617-227-2426 ext.
 3907).